-Based on the above heading, it may be surprising to hear that depreciation doesn't have a direct affect on a rental property's cash flow.
-However, depreciation does have a direct impact on a rental property's income taxes and so depreciation does affect cash flow indirectly in that way.
-To put it succinctly, depreciation indirectly has a positive impact on net cash flow by reducing the impact of taxes on net income.
-This may seem counter-intuitive that an "expense" would have a positive impact on net cash flow.
+Based on the above heading, it may be surprising to hear that depreciation doesn't have a direct effect on a rental property's cash flow.
+However, depreciation does have a direct impact on a rental property's income taxes, and so depreciation does affect cash flow indirectly in that way.
+Depreciation indirectly has a positive impact on net cash flow by reducing the impact of taxes on net income.
+This point may seem counter-intuitive that an "expense" would have a positive impact on net cash flow.

-Depreciation is what is called a "non-cash expense" which means that it can be used as an expense or deduction against income, but it doesn't actually cost the business anything out of pocket.
+Depreciation is what is called a "non-cash expense," which means that it can be used as an expense or deduction against income, but it doesn't cost the business anything out of pocket.
 Therefore, depreciation doesn't directly affect cash flow.

-In order to calculate final cash flow, depreciation expense must be added back in after it was deducted for purposes of calculating net income.
+To calculate the final cash flow, depreciation expense must get added back in after it was deducted for purposes of calculating net income.

 How Does Depreciation Affect Return on Investment

-To answer this question, we must consider how return on investment is calculated.
+To answer this question, we must consider how the return on investment gets calculated.
 Return on Investment is the calculated IRR(Internal Rate of Return) of all future cash flows.
 Therefore, the above section just indicated that depreciation expense had a positive impact on net cash flow.
-Therefore, depreciation expense will have a net positive impact on our return on investment from a rental property investment.
+Therefore, depreciation expense will have a net positive effect on our return on investment from rental property investment.